richardbiely/gaia-ecs/README.md

 >**NOTE:**<br/>Iterating over components not present in the query is not supported and results in asserts and undefined behavior.
 This is done to prevent various logic errors which might sneak in otherwise.

-### Iterator
+Processing via an iterator gives you even more expressive power and also opens doors for new kinds of optimizations.
-Iteration using the iterator gives you even more expressive power and also opens doors for new kinds of optimizations.
-Iterator is an abstraction above archetype chunks responsible for holding entities and components.
+Iterator is an abstraction above underlying data structures and gives you access to their public API.

 There are three types of iterators:
-1) ecs::Iterator - iterates over enabled entities
+1) ***ecs::Iterator*** - iterates over enabled entities
-2) ecs::IteratorDisabled - iterates over distabled entities
+2) ***ecs::IteratorDisabled*** - iterates over distabled entities
-3) ecs::IteratorAll - iterate over all entities
+3) ***ecs::IteratorAll*** - iterate over all entities

 ```cpp
 ecs::Query q = w.query();